What is intermittent fasting?

 There are actually no disadvantages of interval fasting, except that you could find it difficult to change your diet and don’t eat for more than 4 hours daytime.
 Some people also complain of increased irritability, tremor, headache or weakness.
 All this is summarized under the term “hypoglycemia” and describes above all the varying of your blood sugar level.
-Since we are accustomed to eat something anytime and anywhere, have sweetened beverages to drink, our blood sugar level is constantly in turmoil.
+Since we are accustomed to eating something anytime and anywhere, have sweetened beverages to drink, our blood sugar level is constantly in turmoil.
 If it has experienced this diet for 30 years of your life, it is not surprising that it first has to adapt to not being permanently fed.

 Similar symptoms also occur with a low-carb diet and are typical withdrawal symptoms that can also be caused by drugs.
-Sounds strange but it the truth!
-As with any type of diet, risk groups such as pregnant women, breast-feeding women, and those already suffering from an illness should turn to a nutritionist.
+It sounds strange but it the truth!
+As with any type of diet, risk groups such as pregnant women, breastfeeding women, and those already suffering from an illness should turn to a nutritionist.

 My personal experience with intermittent fasting

 I discovered intermittent fasting a long time ago.
-At the same time, I did not know that there was even a description for my diet at that time! 🙂
+At the same time, I did not know that there was even a description of my diet at that time! 🙂

 For a long time, I was an absolute breakfast-lover and still enjoy my porridge today.
 And I really do not like eating late at night, because then I hardly fall asleep and toss and turn in bed.
 When I lost my 30 kilograms, I also tried to stop eating after 6 PM.
 At that time, I usually had breakfast around 10 o’clock at the “big break” in school.
 So I fasted on the 16:8-principle.
 In addition, I’m an absolute night-owl and the evening is my best time.
 I also go to sports in the evening and, so, have followed the rules of intermittent fasting without me even knowing it! 🙂